OuroborosTechnologyLLC/c-exercises/README.md

 ## Formatting
 Each program is named after the Chapter and Section it is taken from.

 `ex-1-2.c` would come from chapter 1, section 2.
+This section includes exercises 1-3 and 1-4, but you'd need the book to know that.

+## Note
+Not all exercises are done here.
+For instance, exercise 1-5 is about `for` loops, and I found that unnecessary to write out.